Chaowu88/etfba/docs/source/installation.rst

   pip install etfba

-Alternatively, you can install FreeFlux from the source code by cloning the GitHub repository using the following command (assuming you have `git <https://git-scm.com/>`__ installed):
+Alternatively, you can install from the source code by cloning the GitHub repository using the following command (assuming you have `git <https://git-scm.com/>`__ installed):

 .. code-block:: python